michaelchadwick/raffler/README.md

 ## Description

-Click or tap the button and a cavalcade of pre-loaded names will begin to cycle more and more slowly as it finally comes to a stop, and a single choice is made.
-That name will then be added to a results list below the *Raffler*, and will not be chosen again if re-run (until a reset, naturally).
+Click or tap the button and a cavalcade of pre-loaded items will begin to cycle more and more slowly as it finally comes to a stop, and a single choice is made.
+That item will then be added to a results list below the *Raffler*, and will not be chosen again if re-run (until a reset, naturally).

 ### Local Development